paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-012-river-and-harbor-improvements-generally.md

 (2) monitor for aquatic invasive species;

-(3) assist States in early detection of aquatic invasive species, including quagga and zebra mussels; and
+(3) assist States in early detection of, and monitoring and contingency planning for, aquatic invasive species, including quagga and zebra mussels; and

 (4) monitor water quality, including sediment cores and fish tissue samples.